On January 11, 2026, I launched LiveBus, a real-time transit map for Toronto.

 -

-Live vehicle locations: I use Vehicle Positions real-time data from the TTC website.
+Live vehicle locations: I use Vehicle Positions, the real-time vehicle feed from the TTC website.

 -

-Stop locations: TTC publishes stop locations in several versions.
-I chose the most streamlined: TTC Routes and Schedules.
-This data is hardcoded, with monthly updates—I can also update manually anytime.
+Stop locations: TTC publishes stop locations in several forms.
+I chose the most streamlined source, TTC Routes and Schedules.
+The stop data is hardcoded in the app and updated monthly.
+I can also update it manually when needed.

-- ETAs: I use the API from Umo IQ (formerly NextBus API).
-It's simple and supports per-stop queries.
-The downside: it's third-party, so stability may not match official sources.
+- ETAs: I use the API from Umo IQ, formerly the NextBus API.
+It is simple and supports per-stop queries.
+The downside is that it is third-party data, so stability may not match an official source.
 I may switch to TTC official data later.

 5.2 Map base layer

-I noticed TTCmap's base map changed from Google Maps to Protomaps PMTiles.
-This self-hosted solution aligns with LiveBus's lightweight philosophy.
-I followed suit, downloading map tiles and self-hosting on Cloudflare R2, achieving significant performance gains.
+I noticed that TTCmap's base map had moved from Google Maps to Protomaps PMTiles.
+That self-hosted approach fit LiveBus's lightweight direction, so I followed it: I downloaded map tiles, hosted them on Cloudflare R2, and saw a clear performance improvement.

 6.1 Real-world validation

-With that suspicion, you can immediately check the map.
-Sure enough, three buses really are arriving almost together.
+But when you check the map, the three buses really are close together.

-Occasionally, vehicle and stop info don't match.
-Below, a bus isn't far from the stop, but ETA shows 22 minutes—clearly something's off.
-This demonstrates the value of cross-checking: when info seems wrong, you can judge for yourself or check the TTC website for disruptions.
+Sometimes the vehicle data and stop prediction do not line up.
+In the example below, a bus is not far from the stop, but the ETA says 22 minutes.
+Something is clearly off.
+This is where cross-checking helps: when the prediction looks wrong, you can make your own judgment or check the TTC website for disruptions.

 6.2 Avoiding data misuse